Kazakhstan to introduce mandatory workplace vaccination | Health

 Kazakhstan to introduce mandatory workplace vaccination

+Kazakhstan will introduce mandatory COVID-19 vaccination or weekly testing for people working in groups of more than 20, its health ministry said on Wednesday.
+The central Asian nation started tightening restrictions again this week after reporting a spike in cases in its capital, Nur-Sultan.

-Kazakhstan will introduce mandatory COVID-19 vaccination or weekly testing for people working in groups of more than 20, healthcare ministry said on Wednesday.
+Kazakhstan will introduce mandatory COVID-19 vaccination or weekly testing for people working in groups of more than 20, its health ministry said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)